Last update: May 13, 2026·14 minutes read

 Turn product images into catalog ads.
 Automatically!

-The Facebook Ads Library is Meta’s way of giving users a bit more transparency.
-It shows every active ad running across Facebook, Instagram, Messenger, and the rest of Meta’s platforms.
+The Facebook Ads Library, also known as Meta Ads Library, is Meta’s way of giving users more transparency into the ads across the Meta ecosystem.
+It shows every active ad running across Facebook, Instagram, Messenger, and Meta’s other platforms.

-For advertisers, this is a goldmine.
-You get a bird’s eye view of what advertisements are currently live in your industry.
-You can also spot trends, study your competitors’ creative strategies, and even find content gaps to explore in your ad messaging.
+For advertisers, this is a great resource for understanding the types of ads companies in your industry are creating.
+You can spot messaging patterns, study your competitors’ creative strategies, and even find content gaps to explore in your ad messaging.

 Access the ads library here: facebook.com/ads/library

-Each ad listing gives you helpful details like:
+Each ad listing on the ad library gives you helpful details like:

 • Library ID — the unique identifier for that specific ad